ncsa/Swift-T-Variant-Calling/README.md

   INDELDIR=<name of the directory within REFGENOMEDIR that contains a vcf file for each chromosome/contig specified by the CHRNAMES parameter.
 These files need to be named as: \*\${chr\_name}.vcf >
   OMNI=<name of the omni variants file.
 Example: 1000G\_omni2.5.hg19.sites.vcf in the GATK bundle 2.8>

 # Example entries for tools’ path in biocluster.
-Note that for all tools the entry corresponds to the executable file itself
+Note that for all tools the variables correspond to the executable file itself
   BWAMEMDIR=/home/apps/bwa/bwa-0.7.15/bwa
-  NOVOCRAFTDIR=/home/apps/novocraft/novocraft-3.02
+  NOVOALIGNDIR=/home/apps/novocraft/novocraft-3.02/novoalign
+  NOVOSORTDIR=/home/apps/novocraft/novocraft-3.02/novocraft
   SAMBLASTERDIR=/home/apps/samblaster/samblaster-0.1.22/bin/samblaster
   PICARDIR=/home/apps/picard-tools/picard-tools-2.4.1/picard.jar
   GATKDIR=/home/apps/gatk/gatk-3.6